kfreitag1/WorkoutTimer/README.md

 ## User stories

-- As a user, I want to be able to add a timer segment to the end of my routine (either 1. a timed segment, 2. a manually activated segment, or 3. a group of segments to repeat a certain number of times)
+- As a user, I want to be able to add multiple timer segments (either 1. a timed segment, 2. a manually activated segment, or 3. a group of segments to repeat a certain number of times) to any arbitrary location in my routine
 - As a user, I want to be able to see all the timer segments in my routine
 - As a user, I want to be able to delete any arbitrary segment in my routine
-- As a user, I want to be able to insert a new segment before/after any other arbitrary segment in my routine
 - As a user, I want to be able to edit the parameters (e.g. name, time, repetitions, etc.) of any arbitrary segment in my routine
 - As a user, I want to be able to play, pause, and restart execution of my routine